burakerdgn1/chat-app/README.md

 - **Modular Project Structure:** The project is organized into modules, making it easy to manage and scale.
 - **Raw SQL Queries:** Instead of using an ORM, raw SQL queries are used for database interactions, giving more control over the database operations.
 - **TypeScript:** TypeScript is used to provide static type-checking, making the code more robust and maintainable.
+- **REST API:** The backend exposes a REST API for the frontend to communicate with.
+This API follows RESTful principles and allows CRUD operations on user data.
 - **JWT Authentication:** JSON Web Tokens (JWT) are used for secure authentication.
 - **Redis for Security:** Redis is used to prevent brute-force attacks by locking accounts after multiple failed login attempts.
 - **Docker:** The backend is containerized using Docker, ensuring consistency across different environments.